oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/jrf-domain.md

 Once the domain is created, the Operator will automatically export the `OPSS wallet` and stored it in an introspector configmap, the name of the configmap follows the pattern `<domain uid>-weblogic-domain-introspect-cm` with key `ewallet.p12`.
-You can export this file and save it in a safe place, we provide a utility (TODO: link here) for extracting this file and store it in a Kubernetes secret `walletFileSecret`.
+You can export this file and save it in a safe place, we provide a utility [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh)for extracting this file and store it in a Kubernetes secret `walletFileSecret`.

 For disaster recovery, in case you need to recreate the domain and reconnect with existing `RCU schema`: